The latest PR news from PRovoke Media, previously known as the Holmes Report.

 The PR industry’s most comprehensive listing of firms from every region and specialty

-Winners are counted down at the Asia-Pacific SABRE Awards ceremony, taking place virtually on 24 September.
+Winners were counted down at the Asia-Pacific SABRE Awards ceremony, taking place virtually on 24 September.

 Madan Bahal’s Adfactors began the decade as one of the leaders in the Indian public relations market, with a team of more than 250 professionals in a dozen main offices across the sub-continent and fees of around $11 million.
 Its reputation was built primarily on its expertise in high-stakes corporate and financial communications, which made it a preferred partner for many of the US and UK agencies handling global financial transactions with an Indian component, and its burgeoning capabilities in crisis management.